spacecowboy/NoNonsense-FilePicker/README.md

 ### Include a provider element

-Due to recent changes in Android 7.0 Nougat, bare File URIs can no longer be returned in a safe way.
+Due to changes in Android 6.0 Marshmallow, bare File URIs can no longer be returned in a safe way.
 This change requires you to add an entry to your manifest to use the included FilePickerFragment: